syncthing/syncthing/specs/globaldisco-v3.rst

 posted data doesn't conform to the expected format, ``400`` (Bad Request) is returned.

-In successfull responses, the server may return a ``Reannounce-After"``header containing the number of seconds after which the client should perform a new announcement.
+In successfull responses, the server may return a ``Reannounce-After`` header containing the number of seconds after which the client should perform a new announcement.